 c.
 Customer Effort Score to Measure Customer's Perceived Effort

 The Customer Effort Score (CES) evaluates how easy or difficult it was for a customer to interact with your business, seek assistance, and have their concerns addressed.
 You can send this voice of the customer CES survey after a customer interacts with your staff or customer service team to determine if they found the experience helpful, if their issue was resolved, and if their request was fulfilled without unnecessary effort.

 2. Listen to Recorded Phone Calls

-- Identifying staff training needs.
+Identifying staff training requirements.